 Stents are expandable tubes that are used to treat patients with damaged or narrowed arteries.
 Since the 1970s, the optimum management of coronary heart disease has been a major focal point of research and development.

 However, it should be noted that DES are not completely risk-free, as blood can form a clot inside the stent many years after it has been implanted.
-Referred to as “in-stent thrombosis”, this condition can be fatal and it is essential that patients who have a stent implanted during PCI take anti-clotting agents such as Effient, Plavix or Ticlid after the procedure.
+Referred to as “in-stent thrombosis,” this condition can be fatal it is essential that patients who have a stent implanted during PCI take anti-clotting agents such as Effient, Plavix or Ticlid after the procedure.

 Alternatives to PCI and DES

-Here, the diseased and irreversibly damaged heart is removed and replaced with a donated healthy heart.
+In a heart transplant, the diseased and irreversibly damaged heart is removed and replaced with a donated healthy heart.

 The heart is stopped during the procedure and an oxygenator or “heart-lung” machine is used to pump blood.
 Arteries from the chest or veins from the leg are used to bypass the obstructed artery.